Content Strategy

 Why B2B Content Strategy Is Different

 B2B buying cycles are long.
-The average B2B purchase involves 6-10 decision-makers and takes 3-9 months.
+The average B2B purchase involves 6-10 decision-makers and takes 3-9 months (per Gartner's B2B buying research).
 Nobody reads one blog post and buys your software the same day.

 This means your B2B content strategy needs to do three things: